skylerhu36/galois-theory-for-rats/README.md

 You are free to share and adapt the material with attribution, for non-commercial purposes.

 ## 👤 About the Author
-I'm a high school junior, algebra enthusiast and math tryhard, currently working on making engaging math available for everyone. 📫 Reach me via: https://github.com/skylerhu36/ or zhifeihu2@gmail.com!
+I'm a high school junior, algebra enthusiast and math tryhard, currently working on making engaging math available for everyone.
+📫 Reach me via: github.com/skylerhu36